jdudmesh/gomon/README.md

 `gomon` supports a number of command line parameters:

 ```
 --conf       - specify a config file (see below)
 --dir        - use an alternative root directory
 --env        - a comma separated list of environment variable files to load e.g. .env,.env.local
+--proxy-only - don't start the child process, just run the proxy
 ```

 ## Working Directory